-The productions of the Chevrolet Cobalt at the General Motors Lordstown facility preserved thousands of manufacturing jobs there and created new construction and investment by GM suppliers in Trumbull County.
-These include Intier Automotive, Faurecia Exhaust Systems, and Automodular.
-The new Chevy Cruze was scheduled to be built at the Lordstown facility starting in 2010 and operations at the facility should continue despite the recession and the closing of other GM assembly plants throughout the U.S.
+The productions of the Chevrolet Cruze (a new model car for 2010) at the General Motors Lordstown facility preserved thousands of manufacturing jobs there and created new construction and investment by GM suppliers in Trumbull County.
+As of 2010, some suppliers continue to operate a result of new GM investments.